Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 The platform provides the following hardware and software components of the pipeline:

-* VCU hardware
+* VCU hardened IP block
-* Video Mixer and HDMI Tx hard block
+* Video Mixer and HDMI Tx soft IP blocks
 * Opensource framework like Gstreamer, OpenCV
 * Vitis AI 1.4 libraries
 * Xilinx Runtime (XRT)